Alsu102/collegeApp1/README.md

 For my layout I used  scenebuilder.
 As of now, you can log in using the following credentials:
 username: 815175 password: 123456 - student
-username: 12345678 password: qwerty -user
+username: 12345678 password: qwerty -admin